Cirrus-Minor/witchblast/readme.txt

 - MOD Cooldown to pick up a potion we've dropped is now 5 seconds
 - MOD Explosive barrel is now red with an explosion symbol
 - MOD Green blood and slime corpses have been desaturated for a better game visibility
+- MOD Level up divinity effect has been changed (was too close of the divinity intervention effect)
 - FIX Inputs are processed while the game window has no focus
 - FIX Doors don't open when there is still spider webs in room
 - FIX Spider webs slow down some spiders